INVALS: A Forward Looking Inventory Allocation System: Submodularity of the Item Allocation Linear Program

 holds after addition of a new trailer to any store $k$, given the current store-trailer assignments.
 Under a much restricted setting of $R_j=1$, $|\T_{ij}|=1$, uniform item inventory of $S_i = \kappa, \forall i$ and no constraints on labour $H_l$, trailer min-capacity $m$, and in particular no point-wise capacity constraint $D_{ij}^t$ limiting the allocation between each pair of item and store, the LP instance in~\eqref{problem:linear_program} reduces to a \emph{relaxed assignment problem} which is proven to be submodular in~\cite{Kulik2019}.

-For our generalized formulation, we do not yet have a formal mathematical proof of this property.
-It appears to be an arduous task primarily due to the individual capacity constraints $D_{ij}^t$.
+For our generalized formulation we do not yet have a formal mathematical proof of this property.
+It appears to be an arduous task primarily due to the individual capacity constraints $d_{ij}^t \leq D_{ij}^t$.
 To see this, consider the interesting case where the incremental gain $g_{\Y}(k) = g(\Y \uplus \{k\})-g(\Y)$ is positive.
 As discussed before, a positive IG for our parameter setting of high $\gamma$ would imply that at the solution $\left(\D^*_{\Y \uplus \{k\}}, \B^*_{\Y \uplus \{k\}}\right)$ corresponding to the set $\Y \uplus \{k\}$ for the LP instance in~\eqref{problem:linear_program}, all trailers are loaded to their min-capacities, and the allocations $s_{ij}^{\Y \uplus \{k\}}$ satisfy~\eqref{eq:allocation}.
 The min-capacity slack variables $b_j^{\Y \uplus \{k\}} =0, \forall j \in \J$.
 If the inventory allocation plan for a super-set $\Y$ does not involve min-capacity breaches, then the allocation plan for any subset $\X \subseteq \Y$ should also respect the min-capacity constraint with $b_j^{\X}=0, \forall j$.
 Consider the equivalent COT instance stated in Sec.~\ref{sec:COTproblem}.
 Then the solution for each of the four store-trailer assignment sets $\X$, $\X \uplus \{k\}$, $\Y$, and $\Y \uplus \{k\}$ will have the structure that $s_{be} = M$, and $s_{bj}=0, \forall j \in \J$, with the inventory of pseudo item $b$ allocated to the pseudo store $e$ in entirety as detailed in Sec.~\ref{sec:feasibility}.
 It becomes redundant to add the pseudo inventory $b$ and its corresponding pseudo quantities in the transformation to the COT instance.
 Then the profit matrix with entries $P_{ij}^t$ in ~\eqref{problem:COTappendix} will all be non-negative.
 Further, the total item inventory of $K=\sum_{i \in \tilde{\I}} S_i$ is a constant, independent of the store-trailer mapping set $\X$.
 It is only the maximum store allocation values $M_j$ and the pseudo store need $M_e$ that vary with the COT instances.
 Our problem structure gradually begins to take the shape of the assignment problem studied in~\cite{Kulik2019}.
 It is the presence of the capacity constraints $d_{ij}^t \leq D_{ij}^t$ that makes the COT instance fundamentally different, engendering complexity to the proof of submodularity.